-- lentiform nucleus changes seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6
+- lentiform nucleus changes are seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6

 - cortical hypodensity with associated parenchymal swelling with resultant gyral effacement

-- cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6.
+- cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6

-CT perfusion has emerged as a critical tool in selecting patients for reperfusion therapy as well as increasing the accurate diagnosis of ischaemic stroke among non-expert readers four-fold compared to routine non-contrast CT 9.
+CT perfusion has emerged as a critical tool in selecting patients for reperfusion therapy as well as increasing the accurate diagnosis of ischemic stroke among non-expert readers four-fold compared to routine non-contrast CT 9.

 The key to interpretation is understanding a number of perfusion parameters: